AdobeDocs/experience-manager-desktop-app.en/help/install-configure-app-v1.md

 ### Change location of cache on Windows {#change-location-of-cache-on-windows}

-The default location of the cache for the AEM Desktop App is:
+The default location of the cache for the AEM desktop app is:

 * Windows: `%LocalAppData%\Adobe\AssetsCompanion\Cache\EncodedAEMEndpoint`
 * Mac: `~/Library/Group/Containers/group.com.adobe.aem.desktop/cache/EncodedAEMEndpoint`

-`EncodedAEMEndpoint` is AEM Desktop App's configured AEM endpoint URL.
+`EncodedAEMEndpoint` is AEM desktop app's configured AEM endpoint URL.
 The value is an encoded version of the targeting URL of the AEM server.
 For example, if the application is targeting `http://localhost:4502`, the directory name is `http%3A%2F%2Flocalhost%3A4502`.
 The Windows path to the cache directory in this example is %LocalAppData%\Adobe\AssetsCompanion\Cache\http%3A%2F%2Flocalhost%3A4502.

 To point the application to a different folder or a different drive, edit the application's configuration file.